United States Post Office-Main Branch (Philadelphia)

-United States Post Office-Main Branch is a historic post office building located in the University City neighborhood of Philadelphia, Pennsylvania.
-It is located across from Amtrak's 30th Street Station.
-It was built between 1931 and 1935, and is a six-story, steel frame building clad in limestone in the Art Deco-style.
+The former United States Post Office-Main Branch is a historic post office building that is located in the University City neighborhood of Philadelphia.
+It is situated across from Amtrak's 30th Street Station.
+It operated as the main postal processing facility for Philadelphia from 1933 until its closure in 2008.
+It was added to the National Register of Historic Places in 2006.

+History

+20th century

+Built between 1931 and 1935, this historic structure is a six-story, steel frame building that was clad in limestone and designed in the Art Deco-style.
 It measures 386 ft wide and 455 ft long.

 The world's first scheduled rotorcraft airmail service served the Post Office.
 The building had been designed with a flat roof with underfloor heating to prevent snow and ice.
 It also had take-off ramps, radio and weather reporting equipment, and fuelling and maintenance facilities.
-The operation, flown by Kellett KD-1B autogyros of Eastern Air Lines, started on 6 July 1939.
+The operation, flown by Kellett KD-1B autogyros of Eastern Air Lines, started on July 6, 1939.

 The contract for the route, AM2001, involved five flights per day, six days a week, between the Post Office and Camden Central Airport, 6 mi away in Camden, New Jersey.
 The main pilot was Johnny Miller.
-The contract ended a year later, with 2,634 flights completed, representing 85% of all scheduled flights – a very impressive statistic for the time.
-However, the contract was not renewed.
+The contract ended a year later, with 2,634 flights completed, representing 85% of all scheduled flights – a very impressive statistic for the time; however, the contract was not renewed.

+21st century

-The facility closed on September 29, 2008 when main distribution center activities moved to a new facility adjacent to the Philadelphia International Airport.
+The facility closed on September 29, 2008. when main distribution center activities moved to a new facility adjacent to the Philadelphia International Airport.
 A new retail location was opened nearby at 3000 Chestnut Street.
+Ownership of the original complex was transferred to the University of Pennsylvania.

-The building has been converted into office space, including the regional headquarters of the IRS.
+The building has been converted into office space, including the regional headquarters of the Internal Revenue Service.
+The site immediately south, across Chestnut St, was developed into a complex including an apartment tower, a parking garage, the Cira Green rooftop park, and the FMC Tower.
+The final part of land, south of Walnut St, became Penn Park.

 It was added to the National Register of Historic Places in 2005.